 I grew up with feeding ducks bread.
 Now I’m horrified that this was our normal back then.

 Here are some tips on respecting native wildlife:

-- Don’t touch or feed wildlife, no matter how cute or what instagram shot you might get.
+- Don’t touch or feed wildlife, no matter how cute or what instagram-worthy shot you might get.
 Feeding bananas or chocolate to kangaroos might seem fun but it’s not.
 It damages their guts and makes them ill.
 You also don’t know what disease an animal might be carrying.

 - Feeding animals also gets them habituated and dependent on human food, which can make them aggressive and a nuisance in campgrounds or picnic areas.